Old Oaks Touring and Glamping Park: A Sun-Drenched Stay in Glastonbury

 History Among the Ruins: Glastonbury Abbey

-After descending from the Tor, we headed into the heart of the town to visit Glastonbury Abbey.
-Set in 36 acres of stunning parkland, the ruins of this once-great monastery are a testament to Somerset’s deep history.
+After the Tor, we headed into town to visit Glastonbury Abbey.
+Set across 36 acres, the ruins tell a huge part of Glastonbury’s story.

 Dunster Castle

-A short walk down the hill through the riverside garden leads you to the working watermill.
-Dating back to the 18th century, it still produces stone-ground flour today.
-Watching the massive wooden wheels churn the water is a hypnotic experience and a great reminder of the region’s industrial heritage.
-After our tour, we stopped at the Watermill Tea-room for some local Somerset treats before heading back towards Glastonbury.
+A short walk leads down to the working watermill.
+It dates back to the 18th century and still produces stone-ground flour.
+Watching the wheels turn is oddly relaxing.
+Afterwards, we stopped at the tea room for a Somerset treat before heading back to Glastonbury.

 Finding Quiet at Fyne Court